Skip to main content

 1 mentions Positive Neutral Negative

-The game offers high replayability with multiple playstyles such as trading, sinking, or boarding, providing a vast sandbox experience even within campaigns.
-Players can enjoy the freedom of choice without time pressure, enhancing long-term engagement.
+The game offers high replayability with multiple playstyles such as trading, sinking, or boarding, providing a sandbox experience even within campaigns, and allowing players to enjoy the game without time pressure.

 • “A lot of replayability: you can play mainly by trading, sinking, or boarding.
 You are basically in a big sandbox (even in campaigns!), and you are not pressed by time!”